Saturday, September 1, 2018

 Original M1-M4 signal socket faces rearward in our craft, and signal wires point out and rearward for accessible soldering jobs.
 The socket of the array of pins provides an even mounting surface.

 The 1 mm acrylic sheet of 2.4x3 cm is CA bonded to the tail block as shown in the above diagram.
 The bonding can be visually verified as liquid wetting appearance.
-The front of the flight computer uses 3 layers of mounting tapes; the rear uses 1 layer.
+The straw across is where the GPS module can stick to.

-The battery power tapping points are on the left side of the boom stuck to the clear mounting tape (alien tape).
+The battery power tapping points for the flight computer itself are on the lower left side of the boom, stuck to the clear mounting tape (alien tape).

 The servo power and main motor signal tapping points are on the right side of the boom.
-The servo power tapping loom should not have twisted conductors because twisted solder makes replacing wires hard.
+The servo power wires should not be twisted together because twisted solder makes replacing wires hard.

 The prototype build had frequent fuselage breaks, requiring rebuild and leaving the main shaft intact; the production build's strong fuselage can not break in all crashes and instead allows infrequent main shaft bending to absorb energy.
 The servo sequence of the production build is marked in the picture here.